Last updated 12/06/2020 at 10:01.

 New legislation in Scotland means there will be no evictions of housing association tenants facing financial hardship because of coronavirus (COVID-19).

-If you have a mortgage, lots of mortgage providers are allowing you to take repayment holidays which mean don't need to pay any, or a reduced amount of money toward your mortgage, for three months (this could be extended in the future).
-It's best to chat to your mortgage provider about this.
+If you have a mortgage, lots of mortgage providers are allowing you to take repayment holidays which mean you don't need to pay any, or a reduced amount of money toward your mortgage, for three months.
+It's best to chat with your mortgage provider about this.
 Here's what to expect when you request a mortgage payment holiday.

 In terms of food, it can be really good to meal prep.
 This means making a big batch of food once a week, dividing it into portions, and freezing it so you have breakfasts/lunches/dinner that you can have later on in the week, or can save for a couple of months!

 There also other ways you can cut back on how much money you spend on food.
-Here's some tips on how to save money on your supermarket shop.
+Here are some tips on how to save money on your supermarket shop.

 If you cannot afford food at the moment, there are food banks across the country that can help.
 You can find your nearest food bank at the Trussell Trust website.

 With your Young Scot card, you can get 10% discount at the Co-op and Scotmid stores across Scotland.
 Remember that government guidelines say that you should only go shopping for essentials such as food once a day at the most.

 If you're a live sports fan, it's probably time to cancel that BT/Sky Sports subscription for one, since there are very little sports currently taking place.
 And it might be worth putting your beauty box subscriptions on pause for a while too.